joh748/SOFTENG310-FinTrack/README.md

 If the tests fail, make sure that all backend dependencies have been installed.
 If, for some reason, they aren't being installed by an `npm install`, enter `npm install --save-dev mocha chai sinon nyc` .

 # Libraries/APIs
+This section introduces different libraries/APIs used for the app and why they are used.
+This also includes links to more detailed documentation for each libraries/APIs.
 ## Recharts
 Recharts is used for graphical representation of transaction history.
 Documentation and different API that can be used from Recharts can be found on [this page](https://recharts.org/en-US/).